fjvallarino/monomer/tasks.md

     - Check Fixed+Flex sum/max criteria.
 Is a new Fixed+Flex type needed?
     - Review dialogs after change is in place
   - Auto scroll affects dropdown when listView is displayed
-  - Maybe do not resize Single if size did not change?
-First step towards resize improvements

 Future
   - Rename ListView -> SelectList